scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 title: Taxonomy of the Orchidaceae
 ---

-The taxonomy of the Orchidaceae (orchid family) has evolved slowly during the last 250 years, starting with Carl Linnaeus who in 1753 recognized eight genera.
-According to *Dressler*, there are five subfamilies, 22 tribes, 70 subtribes, and about 850 genera of orchids.
+The taxonomy of the Orchidaceae has evolved slowly during the last 250 years, starting with Carl Linnaeus who in 1753 recognized eight genera.
+According to *Dressler* there are currently five subfamilies, 22 tribes, 70 subtribes, and about 850 genera of orchids.
 The orchid subfamilies are:

 * Apostasioideae
 * Cypripedioideae